Cleaning In Place -- In short called CIP

-When the development in the Dairy Industry took off in the sixties with bigger and bigger Dairies it was not possible to use open tanks or tanks with detachable lids one could clean manually.
+When the European’s Dairy Industry development took off in the sixties with bigger and bigger Dairies, it was no longer possible to manually clean the much bigger tanks needed in the process.

 To the left is a schematic illustration of a Cleaning In Place Unit — Cleaning the following: